jessonfoo/p002/week_6/README.md

 Make sure to include specific commit messages and sync your changes each time you complete a challenge.

 You need to submit your work through [this google form]() by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.

+### Remember your Unit Goals!
+- Pair at least once this week with a member of your accountability group.  *You need to pair 4 times on your own this unit*
+- Give feedback for each person you paired with. *You need to submit at least 5 pieces of feedback in this unit*
+- Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit*

 ## Resources